Baraa373/Hackbio-cancer-internship/stage4/Report/Stage 4 Report .md

 Figure 7: Volcano Plot

 A volcano plot shows gene expression data.
-The X-axis is log2 fold change, while the Y-axis is -log10 p-value.
+The X-axis is log2 fold change, while the Y-axis is—log10 p-value.
 Each point represents a gene.
 Right points indicate upregulated genes, and left points indicate downregulated genes.
-It helps identify significant genes in analyses.
+This helps identify significant genes in analyses.